 She would be a great companion to an older person.
 She has accompanied us to visits in a nursing home of an old lady we know, and she is blind.
 The dog was a hit!
 So many oldies wanted a cuddle and a pat!

 She doesn’t bark a lot, is toilet trained, micro chipped, and registered.
 I think that means all the hard work is done.

 She also loves to dance!
 Anytime the music comes on at the end of a movie, she is up on her back legs dancing with us.
 She gets quite upset if you leave her out.
 So cute.

 Gone are the playful puppy disasters you come home to – where she has eaten your back wire screen door, pulled out all your plants, dug holes in your garden, destroy your brush fence, eat your washing and chew your shoes – and I am sure the list goes on.

-She is a great guard dog, and will let you know if there is anyone lurking about, or at your door, and actually woke us when there was a fire once out the from of our home.
+She is a great guard dog and will let you know if there is anyone lurking around or at your door.
+It actually once woke us up when there was a fire in front of our house.